manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_09_Lab9_Ex2_Manage_Microsoft_Store.md

 ### Task 1: Add apps to your private store

 1. On LON-CL1, you should still have the **Microsoft Store for Business** tab open in your Edge browser.
-If so, select it now; otherwise, navigate to **https://www.microsoft.com/business-store** and sign in as **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider).
+If so, select it now; otherwise, navigate to **https://www.microsoft.com/business-store** and sign in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 2. In the **Microsoft Store for Business**, you ended the previous exercise by renaming Adatum's private store and verifying the product apps that are available in it.
 In the menu bar at the top of the page, select **Shop for my group**.